ApeWorX/silverback/docs/userguides/development.md

 app = SilverbackApp()
 ```

+The SilverbackApp class handles state and configuration.
+Through this class, we can hook up event handlers to be executed each time we encounter a new block or each time a specific event is emitted.
 Initializing the app creates a network connection using the Ape configuration of your local project, making it easy to add a Silverback bot to your project in order to perform automation of necessary on-chain interactions required.

 However, by default an app has no configured event handlers, so it won't be very useful.